HomeTips & HacksTen Ways to Prepare Your House for Winter

 1. Get your winter tools serviced

-Before the first snowfall hits, especially if you live in an area that tends to go white in the winter months, take your snow blower out of the garage and give it a thorough check.
-Make sure that it's in good working condition, that the fuel is fresh or the battery is charged, and that all moving parts are well lubricated.
+Before the first snowfall hits, especially if you live in an area that tends to get covered in snow during the winter months, take your snow blower out of the garage and give it a thorough check.
+Make sure that it’s in good working condition, that the fuel is fresh or the battery is charged, and that all moving parts are well lubricated.

 There’s nothing worse than getting snowed in because your blower won’t stop.
 Also, inspect and organize your snow shovels, ice melt, and other winter tools so that you’re not scrambling during a potential storm.